grawity/obml-parser/obml.md

 ### coords ← (x: short, y: medium)

-Coordinates are stored as a _short_ for the X position (0–65535) followed by a _medium_ for the Y position (0–16777215).
+Coordinates are stored as a _short_ for the X position followed by a _medium_ for the Y position.
 The origin (0, 0) is in the top-left corner.

-In format versions ≤ 13, "position" coordinates are absolute and stored as-is.
+In format versions ≤ 13, all coordinates are absolute.

-In format version ≥ 15, "position" coordinates are stored as _relative_ to the last position coordinate.
-Relative coordinates wrap around, thus negative offsets are stored as very large positive coordinates.
-For example, (-4, -2) is stored as (0xFFFC, 0xFFFFFE).
+In format version ≥ 15, "size/dimension" coordinates are absolute, but "position" coordinates are relative to the previous position coordinate and may be negative.

-(Note that positions are relative only to the last position – absolute coordinates like sizes do not affect the relative offset in any way.)
+(Note that _only_ relative coordinates update the "last position" state.
+Sizes/dimensions are always stored as absolute coordinates and do not affect relative coordinates.)

 ## Header